Everything PR News

 B2B PR is not B2C PR with smaller budgets.
 The structural differences produce different operating models.

 Fourth, the substance requirements are deeper.
-B2C marketing can win on emotional resonance, brand identity, and consumer experience.
 B2B marketing has to demonstrate operational capability, technical fit, security and compliance, financial stability, customer success, and roadmap credibility.
 The PR content has to support this depth — case studies with specific outcomes, research with verifiable methodology, executive voice with substantive expertise, analyst validation that the brand has earned.

 The eight operational foundations

-What a credible B2B PR function actually does.
-Eight foundations, organized across earned media, owned media, and AI-engine layers.
+What a credible growth-stage B2B PR function actually does.

 Foundation one: media relations with the trade press

-What works.
-Substantive relationships with named journalists who cover the category, built over years rather than transactions.
+What works at growth stage: substantive relationships with named journalists who cover the category, built over years rather than transactions.
 Original research and primary data the press wants to cite.
 Executive availability for in-depth interviews rather than promotional pitches.
 Reactive commentary on category news where the brand has earned standing to comment.

 Foundation two: analyst relations

 Gartner, Forrester, IDC, S&P Global, and the category-specific analyst firms.
 The analyst layer matters in B2B because enterprise buyers reference analyst research, Magic Quadrants, Waves, and category reports throughout the decision cycle.
-Brands that appear favorably in analyst coverage compound credibility; brands that do not appear or appear unfavorably face uphill competitive positioning.
+Growth-stage brands that appear favorably in analyst coverage compound credibility; brands that do not appear or appear unfavorably face uphill competitive positioning.
+Start the analyst-relations work earlier than feels comfortable — the relationships take 12-18 months to mature.

 Foundation three: executive thought leadership